 • Hand Tools & Pruners

 • Soil Test Kits

 Roses have also been around for a long, long time.
 Archaeologists have discovered the fossilized remains of wild roses that date back more than 40 million years.

 What draws us to roses?
 They’re beautiful and their fragrant.
 There are also a lot of different kinds of roses — as many as 150 to 200 species under the genus Rosa and thousands of varieties.
 There are miniature roses, climbing roses, roses that are the size of saucers, teeny roses, roses that are white, red, pink and yellow.
 Heck, there’s even a Rose Reference Database that lists over 6500 roses, searchable by name, color, variety, classification and many more characteristics.

 While roses may be considered the queen of flowers, they also have a reputation for being prima donnas of the plant world.
-Requiring generous amounts of organic fertilizers and often susceptible to disease and insect attacks, it is true that they demand a certain amount of attention.
+Requiring generous amounts of fertilizer and often susceptible to disease and insect attacks, it is true that they demand a certain amount of attention.
 However, you don’t have to be a slave to your roses.
-Given regular care, your rose garden can grow beautifully and be the envy of the neighborhood for many years.
+Given regular care, your rose gardens can grow beautifully and be the envy of the neighborhood for many years.

 More than just a pretty face

 Roses are beautiful, but they can do a lot more for you than you would ever imagine.